-Perhaps, if my daughter’s behavior is abusive and aggressive, then it must be because I, as her mother am also abusive and aggressive?
+Perhaps, if my daughter’s behavior is at times manipulative, abusive and aggressive, then it must be because I, as her mother am also manipulative, abusive and aggressive?

-Well, I’m not abusive or aggressive.
-I’d much rather run from a fight than jump up and start one.
+I’m the kind of person who’d much rather run from a fight than jump up and start one.

-And I undoubtedly agree that she probably does have AS, and I have already adapted many of the routines in our life to compensate for that,…. but,….. and here’s the big but,…… she can when she wants too, cope very well with social situations and she can, when she wants too, be very agreeable, happy and easy to get along with.
+I undoubtedly agree that she has AS, and that she finds the world overwhelming but I had already adapted many of the routines in our life to compensate for that,…. but,….. and here’s the big but,…… she can cope very well with social situations and she can, when she wants too, be very agreeable, happy and easy to get along with.

 So I’ve been left asking myself just what is going on here?

-Yes she may have AS but is she now so spoilt rotten because I’ve instinctively sought to compensate for that, that she’s suddenly forgotten how to misbehave whenever it suits her?
+Yes she has AS but is she now so spoiled rotten because I’ve instinctively sought to compensate for that, that she’s suddenly forgotten how to appropriately behave whenever it suits her?

-Have I been such a bad parent that I’ve taught her to abuse others whenever she can’t get her own way?
+Have I been such a bad parent that by pandering to her needs, I’ve inadvertently created in her the expectation that she should always get her own way?

-And does she even know any longer what her own way is because nothing and mean nothing calms her down once she’s exploded.
+And does she even know any longer what her own way is because nothing and I mean nothing, calms her down once she’s exploded.

 Her behavior has reached the point where the slightest things set her off and there’s absolutely no rhyme or reason to it at all.